apache/trafficserver/doc/sdk/header-based-plugin-examples/blacklist-plugin/working-with-http-header-functions.en.rst

    }

 To access the host header, the plugin must first get the client request, retrieve the URL portion, and then obtain the host header.
-See `HTTP Headers <../../http-headers>`__ for more information about these calls.
+See :doc:`HTTP Headers <../../http-headers.en>` for more information about these calls.
-See `Release Marshal Buffer
+See :doc:`Release Marshal Buffer
-Handles <../../http-headers/guide-to-trafficserver-http-header-system/release-marshal-buffer-handles>`__
+Handles <../../http-headers/guide-to-trafficserver-http-header-system/release-marshal-buffer-handles.en>`
 for guidelines on using ``TSHandleMLocRelease``.